Copyright Michael Marcotte, 1997

 Amid this environment, from the fifteenth to the sixteenth centuries, arose one of the greatest empires ever known, and the largest of any native civilization of the Americas, the realm of the Inca.
 By the time of the Spanish conquest, it is estimated that this empire controlled around twelve million people in what is now Peru, Ecuador, Bolivia, Chile, and northwest Argentina.
 The Spaniards even reported seeing Inca sea vessels as far north as Panama.
 Hundreds of stone metropolises, that in their prime must have rivaled our modern cities in size and beauty, still exist in the forests and highlands of South America.
 Archaeologists have now partially excavated a few dozen of these cities, such as Machu Picchu, Kuelap, and Vilcabamba.
 Others, reclaimed by the jungle, remain lost, known only from historical accounts or legend.

 The Inca called their empire "Tawantinsuyu," meaning "the four parts."
 The term Inca has come through common usage to mean all the Quechua-speaking tribes who were subjugated by this empire.
 The Inca, however, was actually a royal title given to the rulers of a minor Andean tribe that gained prominence after conquering its neighbors.
 Among these were the Chachapoyas, who are believed to have built the incredible pre-Columbian stone highways that criss-cross Peru.
 These and many other subjugated tribes were required to pay tribute to the Inca rulers, in gold, silver, and precious gems.
-Known to have accumulated a wealth beyond imagination, the Inca somehow managed to hide this immense treasure.
-Only a fraction was ever captured by the conquistadors.

 When Francisco Pizarro made the Inca ruler Atahualpa his captive, the Inca sought to obtain his release by offering to turn over a great ransom.
 Only a small portion, although estimated at fifteen million dollars, had reached Pizarro at Cajamarca, in 1533, before the Spaniard foolishly had Atahualpa assassinated!
 In the chaos that followed, approximately forty thousand Inca Indians fled.
 Before the Spaniards' very eyes, these refugees took with them huge amounts of treasure.
 The Indians that remained told the Spanish monks that the treasures the conquistadors already had collected were only "a drop in the bucket," compared to the wealth that the fleeing Indians had taken and hidden.